oltdaniel/ansible-my-servers/README.md

 These are the ansible playbooks I use to kind of replicate the setup across multiple servers I use for my stuff.
 This is mainly used for playing a bit around with ansible and do some more complex stuff.

 > [!IMPORTANT]
-> These playbooks are currently only tested on Ubuntu 24.04 LTS.
+> These playbooks are currently only tested on Debian 12.
 Only some functions work across multiple distros.

 Thank you [@geerlingguy](https://github.com/geerlingguy) for providing the base roles I use here for my servers.